Magnusrn/Plugins/README.md

 Supports telegrabbing Wine of Zamorak at the wildy spot or the safe chaos altar.

 ### One Click ZMI
 This is state based so must be started near the banker at ZMI.
 Ensure you have 1 dose staminas in the bank and are in the main tab of the bank.
-Ensure Last NPC contact was to dark mage as it will repair broken pouches.|Plugin List(click for details) |
+Ensure Last NPC contact was to dark mage as it will repair broken pouches.